ruanchaves/starter-academic/content/authors/admin/_index.md

 #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Machine Learning Engineer.
-Natural Language Processsing, Computational Linguistics, Deep Learning.
+bio: Machine Learning Engineer

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Natural Language Processing
-- Information Retrieval
+- Deep Learning

 # Education to show in About widget
 education: